How To Stop Microsoft Defender For Office 365 Classing Genuine Emails As Malicious

-1. A compromised account sends a targeted phishing email that appears genuine and contains no viruses or malicious links, so it is not identified by the secure email gateway or ATP.
+1. A compromised account sends a targeted phishing email that appears genuine and contains no viruses or malicious links, so it is not identified by the secure email gateway or Defender.

 2. IRONSCALES identifies the email as potentially suspicious, using machine learning and behavioral identifiers that pick up the email has been sent from an unknown contact.
 According to admin policies, the email can be automatically deleted at this stage without reaching the user.

 3. The user is displayed a warning banner not to interact with the email.
 Admins are able to remove the email even after it has been delivered, and stop the compromised account from reaching any other user on the IRONSCALES platform.

 Due to evolving email threats, organizations are turning to Office 365’s security solution Defender.
 However, Defender’s malicious email detection and lack of quarantine policies can put users at risk of interacting with malicious emails.
 Organizations should look at implementing multi-layered email security, both at the gateway and inside the email inbox.